Rough for Radio II: Fox

 "Which is more painful," I asked him, "writing or not writing?"

 "They're both painful, but the pain is different."

 An old adage says that people hear what they want to hear; they home in on what's relevant to them.
 Animator is not really listening to Fox any more than a great number of Beckett's audiences over the years haven’t listened to him: Godot sounds like God so he must be God, mustn’t he?

 Fox sounds like ‘vox’, the Latin word for ‘voice’, but in this case it is not unreasonable to assume this is intentional on Beckett's part considering his only requirement is to give voice to that certain something that will satisfy his interrogator.
-It is worth mentioning that in the French original the interrogatee is still named ‘Fox’ rather than ‘Renard’ perhaps because Beckett wanted his audience to make the Fox/Vox connection first.
+In the French original, the interrogatee is still named ‘Fox’ rather than ‘Renard’ perhaps because Beckett wanted his audience to make the Fox/Vox connection first.
 The French for ‘voice’ is ‘voix’.

 “Fox’s stream of words presents a series of puzzling images.
 Should the listener simply consider each of these – the soaping of the mole, his drying by the embers, the mention of a parasitic twin brother growing within him, a mother figure named Maud – as pictograms, which escape interpretation?
 Fox only speaks under duress.
 Does he represent the artist figure, forced by habit or vocation to express himself in a series of ever-repeating motifs despite not having a specific purpose or subject?
 Whether or not he has something revelatory to communicate … he lives up to his name by not divulging it.
 As a result, his silence gives him power over his captors and even his torturer, Dick.”

 Symbols are the method that the unconscious uses to communicate important information and guidance to the conscious mind.
 Fox's speech from the day before talks about returning a dead mole to his womblike chamber (with food to last it), an image centred on insertion; the first of the new day concentrates on the mole (now miraculously alive – “Live I did…) moving through tunnels seeking the way out (in fact the text shifts to a first-person narrative) whereas the final section focuses on Fox’s awareness of his twin’s hunger driving his desperate need for extraction.
 “Taken together, Fox’s three utterances can be seen to construct a scenario of a self-birth attempted yet blocked.”
 Maud says he needs to be “opened up”; as he can’t ‘open up’ himself, someone needs to step into that rôle.
 In Cascando (1962/63) this is what the controller is called, the “Opener”, after his function.
 His use of the term “passage” to refer to something Fox has said before emphasises that what we are hearing is the “scrabble, scrabble” of his “old twin” trying to find a way out.
 This culminates in the final cry: “Let me out!”